aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/settings-replacing-missing-fonts/_index.md

 ### Q3: Are there any licensing options available for Aspose.PSD?

-A3: Explore the licensing options [here](https://purchase.aspose.com/buy) to choose the best plan for your organization, including developer, site, and OEM licenses.
+A3: Explore the licensing options on the [Aspose.PSD licensing page](https://purchase.aspose.com/buy) to choose the best plan for your organization, including developer, site, and OEM licenses.

 ### Q4: Is there a community forum for Aspose.PSD support?